-You will require an optional bed occupancy sensor to use this function.
-Please enquire about our P143 range.
+To detect bed vacation you will require an optional bed occupancy sensor please enquire about our P143 range.

-When Bed Vacation is enabled, the Guardian is able to detect a bed being vacated for longer than 5 seconds.
-(This 5 second period is to allow for turning in bed, without causing a false alarm).
+When Bed vacation is enabled the Guardian monitor is capable of detecting when the bed is vacated for longer than 5 seconds. (min 5 secs is to allow for turning in bed, without causing a false alarm).

 Bed vacation delay setting allows the monitor to prevent Shallow Movement & Sound alarms while a person is out of bed for a set period of time (up to 24 hr).